About Hope Town

-The focus of the local economy is catering to second home owners and visitors renting those homes.
-There are no big businesses or factories, no cruise ships, and no mega resorts.
-With almost 100 rental homes and a few small island "hotels", virtually every resident is involved, one way or another, in assuring that visitors have an enjoyable time while on the island.
+The focus of the local economy is catering to second homeowners and visitors renting those homes.
+There are no big businesses or factories, no cruise ships, and no mega-resorts.
+With over 200 rental homes and a few small island "hotels", virtually every resident is involved, one way or another, in assuring that visitors have an enjoyable time while on the island.

 Hope Town is one of the safest places in the Bahamas, and the local residents work hard to keep it that way.
 Crime is nearly non-existent.
 One can walk safely anywhere on the island at any time.
 Occupied houses are rarely locked.

-Hope Town has a Fire and Rescue Department for emergencies, with more involved care available in Marsh Harbour, about a 30 minute boat ride away.
+Hope Town has a small medical clinic and a Volunteer Fire and Rescue Department for minor emergencies, with more involved care available in Marsh Harbour, about a 30-minute boat ride away.
 With numerous commercial flights and air charters available in Marsh Harbour, serious medical conditions are usually treated in Florida.

 Food and Drink

-Elbow Cay has 4 grocery stores, 3 liquor stores, and 8 restaurants.
-The grocery stores are surprisingly well stocked for small stores.
+Elbow Cay has 3 grocery stores, 2 liquor stores, and 7 restaurants.
+The grocery stores are surprisingly well-stocked for small stores.
 (After all, they have to meet the diverse needs of several hundred residents and visitors.)
-Wine, beer, and liquor selections are very good.
+Wine, beer, and liquor selections are acceptable, but limited.
 The restaurants are typically casual with fare ranging from simple to gourmet.
-None will disappoint.
+All are interesting and none will disappoint.
 Almost every restaurant has an associated bar, which may be quite lively at night.

 Electrical voltage is the same as in the US.
-In years past, brownouts and blackouts were common, but are now of short duration and infrequent.
-Still, there may be outages and the best way to deal with them is to maintain a good attitude.
-A whole-house automatic generator is essential during the summer months when poere demand, and outages, are more frequent and of longer duration.
+Brownouts and blackouts are common, but rarely lengthy.
+The best way to deal with them is to maintain a good attitude.
+A whole-house automatic generator, like Calypso's, is essential during the summer months when power demand, and outages, are more frequent and of longer duration.